Frequently Asked Questions

 All children have a right to be kept safe from harm.
 Ensuring that children are given the protection they need and deserve means proactively putting child protection measures in place.
 Every church, or institution that has contact with children should ensure that they have in place rigorous child protection policies that have clear guidelines for the recruitment and screening of their staff and voluntary workers; principles for the safeguarding of children in their care; what to do in cases of suspected or actual abuse and the training of staff in the policy and its implementation.

 Ensure that your church or school or organisation has a comprehensive child protection policy if it has contact with children.
-In the UK, the Church Child Protection Advisory Service (CCPAS) offers training in safeguarding children, information, specialist advice and help with producing child protection policies. (www.ccpas.co.uk).
+In the UK, Thirtyone:Eight offers training in safeguarding children, information, specialist advice and help with producing child protection policies (thirtyoneeight.org).
 It also has information about how to respond to suspected or actual abuse linked to faith and belief.
-Africans Unite Against Child Abuse (AFRUCA) also offers training in safeguarding children in the UK and addresses the issue of ‘child witch’ accusations and persecution. (www.afruca.org) SCWA also has information resources in its toolkit related to creating and implementing a child protection policy.
+Africans Unite Against Child Abuse (AFRUCA) also offers training in safeguarding children in the UK and addresses the issue of ‘child witch’ accusations and persecution (afruca.org), with a particular focus on BME communities.
+SCWA also has information resources in its online resource hub related to creating and implementing a child protection policy.

-If you suspect or know that a child is being accused of witchcraft or mistreated in any way, don’t hesitate to report it to the police, social services, or (if you are in the UK) to CCPAS.
+If you suspect or know that a child is being accused of witchcraft or mistreated in any way, don’t hesitate to report it to the police, or social services.

 Share your skills